mlan/docker-asterisk/src/websms/doc/websms.md

 ### websms.php sending SMS to ITSP

-The function of `websms.php` in the SMS data flow is to transfer the message out of Asterisk on to the system of the ITSP.
+The function of `websms.php` in the SMS data flow is to transfer the message out of Asterisk onto the system of the ITSP.
 The underlying mechanism for this is a HTTP(S) request executed using [cURL](https://curl.haxx.se/).
 Admittedly, since Asterisk comes with integrated support for cURL using [libcurl](https://curl.haxx.se/libcurl/) it would be possible to implement the  `websms` functionality without of going the route of calling a PHP script.
 The main motivation of `websms` is therefore "ease of use" since it can better leverage the companion function `websmsd`.

 To describe the data flow we walk trough an example where a soft-phone (endpoint) user sends a SMS to a destination outside of the PBX.
 The endpoint sends a SIP MESSAGE request [RFC3428](https://tools.ietf.org/html/rfc3428) to Asterisk and a [channel](https://wiki.asterisk.org/wiki/display/AST/Channels) is set up and placed in the dial-plan.
 The channel variables include the, `EXTEN`, `MESSAGE(to)`, `MESSAGE(from)`, and `MESSAGE(body)`.
 The external destination is identified in the dial-plan and `websms.php` is call via [Asterisk Gateway Interface (AGI)](https://wiki.asterisk.org/wiki/pages/viewpage.action?pageId=32375589) in the dial-plan (extensions.conf):